paulstothard/identify-shared-SVs/README.md

 # identify-shared-SVs

 The `identify-shared-SVs.py` script identifies structural variant (SV) sites shared between two VCF files.
 It outputs sites from the first file that are deemed to be shared with the second file.
+Sharing status is based on SV type, position overlap, and the percentage of matching genotypes.
+An optional `--not-shared-if-opposing-homozygotes` flag can be used to require that the sites have no opposing homozygote genotypes (e.g. 0/0 genotypes in one file and 1/1 genotypes in the other file) for shared status.
+The script accepts VCF and compressed VCF files (with or without an index) as input.
+The script can output compressed and uncompressed VCF files (based on the extension of the output file specified) and an optional tab-delimited file listing the identifiers (or identifying information if IDs are missing) of shared sites.

 ## Requirements